The Insanity Defense and Mental Health issues

 - Sociology Research Assistant on a Gender and Sentencing Study,

-- Teacher-Therapist with a Minneapolis Children’s Hospital summer program for Autistic Children, and
+- Teacher-Therapist with a Minneapolis Children’s Hospital summer program for Exceptional Children, and

 - intern for a major foundation studying non-profit Grantee Evaluation.